 You'll also complete a module in accounting, finance and law for engineering.

-During your degree you'll take part in practical work and have access to our state-of-the-art teaching laboratories, including labs for electronics, electrical power, and Intelligent Sensing Lab, and smart grids.
+This is a practical-focused course and you'll have access to our state-of-the-art teaching laboratories, including labs for electronics, electrical power, and Intelligent Sensing Lab, and smart grids.
 You'll also benefit from a machines laboratory, class 100 clean rooms, and a massive MIMO for 5G research.

 Facilities and environment